Apex Legends Seer abilities, tips and tricks

 - Seer can aim down sights even without a weapon.

+- Heart Seeker works in 3 dimensions - above and below you, as well as 360 degrees around you.

+- Every so often, do a sweep with your Passive to make sure no enemies are within 75 metres of you.

-- If an enemy is inside the heartbeat sensor "circle", then they are invisible to its sensors.
-Put another way, you won't get arrows pointing inwards.
+- If an enemy is too close to the heartbeat sensor "circle", then they are invisible to its sensors.
 So enemies that are on the edge of your range are hard to absolutely pinpoint.

 - You can toggle Seer's Heart Seeker effect on and off, to avoid visual clutter while fighting.